-(You're reading all posts by Evan Killham)Evan Killham lives in Nebraska and isn't interested in football, so he has plenty of time to play and think about video games.
+(You're reading all posts by Evan Killham)Evan Killham is a freelance writer who lives in Nebraska and isn't interested in football, so he has plenty of time to play and think about video games.
 He has written for Bitmob and GamesBeat and sometimes, he even goes outside.
 But not too often because he's heard there are bees out there.

 About Evan Killham